mjaklitsch/gpmap_CPP/gpmap/cpp_Script/README.md

 # G-P Mapping Scheme Documentation by File
-This is not a walkthrough of each function, it is a basic description of the purpose and methods used in each file.
+This is not a walkthrough of each function, it is a basic description of the purpose and methods used in each file(at least the ones I got to.
 A lot of effort was put into making each function name self explanatory however, where that falls short, additional comments in-line should help.
+I am well aware this is poor practice and I do apologize for past me, but since I am no longer a part of this project I will leave that for future researchers to fix.

 ## CellArrayScaffold.cpp